CIA: history and current situation. Central Intelligence Agency (CIA) overview

 deputy Director of Operations, currently James Pavitt.

-The headquarters of the CIA is located in the small town of Langley, Virginia, located near Washington.
-On October 20, 1998, President Clinton named it the George W. Bush Intelligence Center.
-On April 26, 1999, a solemn ceremony was held on this occasion, which was attended by CIA officials, senior officials of the American administration, former directors and deputy directors of the CIA, as well as the hero of the occasion himself - ex-president USA George Bush with his wife Barbara, family members and friends.
+The CIA headquarters is located in the small town of Langley, Virginia, located near Washington.
+On October 20, 1998, by decree of President Clinton, it was named the George W. Bush Intelligence Center.
+On April 26, 1999, a solemn ceremony was held on this occasion, which was attended by CIA employees, senior officials of the American administration, former directors and deputy directors of the CIA, as well as the hero of the occasion himself - ex-president USA George Bush with his wife Barbara, family members and friends.

-Of course, such a high honor is given to George W. Bush, not so much as the former director of the CIA, who held this post for a year, but as the president under whom the United States won a complete and final victory in the cold war.
-President Clinton's letter, read by CIA Director J. Tenet during his speech at the ceremony, made this very clear:
+Of course, such a high honor is given to George W. Bush not so much as the former director of the CIA, who held this post for a year, but as the president under whom the United States won a complete and final victory in the Cold War.
+In a letter from President Clinton, read by CIA Director John Tenet during his speech at the ceremony, this was stated quite clearly:

 "Dear George!

-When you took office as Director of Central Intelligence in January 1976, the nation had just gone through one of the most turbulent times in its history.
+When you took office as Director of Central Intelligence in January 1976, the nation had just experienced one of the most turbulent periods in its history.
 Many Americans have lost faith in government.
-Many have asked if the CIA should continue to exist.
+Many asked whether the CIA should continue to exist.

 As a director, you have done a lot.
-You have restored morale and discipline to the Office while publicly emphasizing the importance of intelligence to national security.
-You have also restored America's trust in the CIA and the rest of the Intelligence Community.
+You have restored morale and discipline to the Department while publicly emphasizing the importance of intelligence to national security.
+You have also restored American confidence in the CIA and the rest of the Intelligence Community.

-Of course, today we honor you not only as a former director: during your life in service to America, you served her not only as head of the Intelligence Community, but also as President, as the main user of intelligence.
-As President, you have stood for American leadership throughout the world - leadership for freedom and democracy, peace and prosperity.
+Of course, today we honor you not only as a former director: during your lifetime of service to America, you served it not only as the head of the Intelligence Community, but also as the President, as the main user of intelligence.
+As President, you stood for American leadership around the world - leadership for freedom and democracy, peace and prosperity.

-As you know, as President, I repeatedly turned to you for your wise advice, which was extremely useful to me.
-And I have been well served by the talented and competent men and women of the organizations that make up the Intelligence Community, which you have done so much to preserve and strengthen.
+As you know, as president, I repeatedly turned to you for your wise advice, which was extremely useful to me.
+And I have been well served by the talented and competent members of the organizations that make up the Intelligence Community, which you have done so much to preserve and strengthen.

-On behalf of all Americans, I want to thank you for your patriotism and leadership, and I want to extend my warmest congratulations to you on receiving this tribute of appreciation.
+On behalf of all Americans, I want to thank you for your patriotism and leadership, and I want to convey to you my warmest congratulations on receiving this tribute.

 Sincerely, Bill Clinton."

-Well, it remains only to envy the Americans - they know how to pay tribute to their former leaders for their contribution to the greatness and prosperity of the United States, instead of spitting on their memory in a revealing frenzy, as has been customary in our country in recent decades.
+Well, one can only envy the Americans - they know how to pay tribute to their former leaders for their contribution to the greatness and prosperity of the United States, instead of spitting on their memory in a revealing frenzy, as has been customary in our country in recent decades.

-But back to the story about the headquarters of the CIA.
-As you know, compared with the harsh rules of the USSR (and today's Russia), the American approach to secrecy looks a little frivolous.
+However, let's return to the story about the CIA headquarters.
+As you know, in comparison with the harsh order of the USSR (and even today's Russia), the American approach to issues of secrecy looks a little frivolous.
 It is not surprising that some Russian readers have erroneous ideas about this.
-In particular, about the fact that the CIA residence in Langley is accessible to outside visitors and there are almost organized excursions for onlookers from the street.
+In particular, that the CIA residence in Langley is accessible to outside visitors and that excursions are almost organized there for onlookers from the street.
 In fact, American openness to secrecy has its limits.
-In particular, only those who are entitled to it on duty can enter the headquarters of the CIA.
-Nevertheless, open American sources allow us to describe it in sufficient detail.
+In particular, only those who are required to do so due to their duty can enter the CIA headquarters.
+However, open American sources allow us to describe it in sufficient detail.

-First of all, it should be said that the Central Intelligence Agency complex in Langley consists of two buildings - old and new.
-The decision to build the CIA residence at Langley was made by President Truman, but this idea was put into practice already in the presidency of Eisenhower.
-The building was designed in the mid-1950s by the New York firm of Garrison and Abramovich, who had previously designed the UN building in New York.
-The foundation stone was laid on November 3, 1959, and construction was completed in November 1963.
-The building is built of concrete and looks like a university campus.
+First of all, it should be said that the Central Intelligence Agency complex in Langley consists of two buildings - the old and the new.
+The decision to build a CIA residence in Langley was made by President Truman, but this idea was put into practice during Eisenhower's presidency.
+The building was designed in the mid-1950s by the New York firm of Harrison and Abramovich, which had previously designed the UN building in New York.
+The first stone of its foundation was laid on November 3, 1959, and construction was completed in November 1963.
+The building is made of concrete and resembles a university campus in its appearance.
 The usable area of its premises is 1,400,000 square feet.

-Together with him, the building of the assembly hall was also built.
-It is a free-standing domed structure connected to the old headquarters building by an underground corridor.
-Its 7,000-square-foot auditorium seats 650 people.
+The assembly hall building was also built along with it.
+It is a free-standing dome-shaped structure connected to the old headquarters building by an underground corridor.
+Its 7,000 square foot auditorium seats 650 people.

 The new CIA headquarters building was designed in the early 1980s.
-Detroit architectural and engineering firm Smith, Hinchman & Grylls.
+Detroit architectural and engineering firm Smith, Hinchman and Grylls.
 Construction began in May 1984.
 The foundation stone was laid on November 1, 1985 by US Vice President George W. Bush.
-The occupancy of the new building began in June 1988, and by March 1991 it was fully completed.
+Occupancy of the new building began in June 1988, and by March 1991 it was completely completed.
 The new building is a steel and glass structure.
-It adjoins the western facade of the old building and consists of two six-story towers, interconnected by a four-story inner building.
+It is adjacent to the western facade of the old building and consists of two six-story towers connected by a four-story internal building.
 Its usable area is 1,100,000 square feet.

-When approaching the CIA complex, you can see three monuments.
-At the main entrance to the old building is a 1973 copy of the statue of Nathan Hale, the original of which was made by the famous American sculptor of the early 20th century Bela Lyon Pratt for the state of Connecticut.
-Nathan Hale, veteran of the Revolutionary War, captain of the American army, was captured and hanged by the British in 1776 while on a reconnaissance mission.
+As you approach the CIA complex, you can see three monuments.
+At the main entrance to the old building there is a copy of the statue of Nathan Hale, installed in 1973, the original of which was made by the famous American sculptor of the early 20th century Bela Lyon Pratt for the state of Connecticut.
+Nathan Hale, a Revolutionary War captain in the American Army, was captured and hanged by the British in 1776 while on a reconnaissance mission.

-At the northeast corner of the new building is the sculpture "Kryptos", made by James Sanborn, which is a kind of stele in the form of a paper scroll on which a cipher text is carved.
-Finally, at the southwestern entrance to the CIA, there is a composition dedicated to the fall of the Berlin Wall, opened on December 18, 1992 and symbolizing the US victory in the Cold War.
+At the northeast corner of the new building is the sculpture “Kryptos,” made by James Sanborn, which is a kind of stele in the form of a paper scroll on which encrypted text is carved.
+Finally, at the southwest entrance to the CIA there is a composition dedicated to the fall of the Berlin Wall, unveiled on December 18, 1992 and symbolizing the US victory in the Cold War.

 Engraved on the wall of the main lobby of the old building is a saying from the Bible: